ansys/pyfluent/doc/source/getting_started/index.rst

   session = pyfluent.launch_fluent(precision="double", processor_count=2)
   session.check_health()

-Fluent is now active and you can send commands to it as a genuine Python class.
+Fluent is now active.
+You can send commands to it as a genuine Python class.
-For example, if we wanted to read a case file, update a setting and iterate the
+For example, if you wanted to read a case file, update a setting, and iterate the
 solver:

 .. code:: python